-The 10 Year Rule states that it becomes too much of a routine if you live longer than 10 years in one place with 10 Years Rule Planning.
+The 10 Year Rule states that it becomes too much of a routine if you live longer than 10 years in one place.
 In contrast, a person stops looking at the positive side of the place where they live.
 Instead, they focus on the negative side of that environment, eventually leading to dissatisfaction and unhappiness.

 Adam And Eve Spent Longer Than 10 years In One Place